 First, the narrator visits Düren at the time of the Thirty Years’ War by entering a large carpet on a wall of his father’s office.
 This carpet is more like a tapestry which depicts the panorama of the town at different periods in history.
 In the space-time fabric of the panorama, between years 748 and 1543, resides Zellen Warhol, a philosopher, an artist and a historian of the town.
 By unscrambling the letters of his name, we get “Wenzel Hollar”, which is the German version of “Wenceslaus Hollar” – the name of the Bohemian etcher who produced a bird’s eye view of Düren in 1643.
 The narrator will make use of this etching to find his bearings in the town in the same year.
 We learn from Warhol that the carpet is, in fact, a four-dimensional continuum which makes travel in space-time relatively easy.
 He keeps quoting some 19th-century scientist from Leipzig who is an ardent enthusiast of the 4th dimension.
 It is not difficult to guess that he is talking about philosopher and physicist Gustav Fechner, the author of the influential essay Space Has Four Dimensions.
 According to Warhol, the learned man from Leipzig intends to find a way of creating a million-strong army by slicing up a single person who is “fanned out” along the infinitely long crossbeam of space-time.
 Warhol’s town map facilitates Nobody’s entrance into the 17th-century Düren, but proves to be also the cause of his undoing when he is captured and subjected to a Kafkaesque trial that ends up in a re-enactment of Jan Hus’ burning at the stake, which took place two centuries earlier.
 Among the accusations directed at the narrator are his illegal penetration into the town by using the ill-conceived etching, which exposes Düren to an enemy invasion, and the writing of a heretical book (i. e.
 Schattenfroh) which purports to look into the future as well as denigrates the author’s father.

 The second and most extensive journey starts out as a long walk the narrator takes with his father.
 Their final destination is supposed to be Prüm, where they are going to attend a reunion of the grandfather’s former students, the father being one of them.
 However, they end up at the Panorama Museum in Frankenhausen, which is some 500 kilometres away.
 Surprisingly enough, the reunion does take place, but it quickly escalates into yet another ekphrastic phantasmagoria.
 The omens of the forthcoming trial and execution are amply scattered along their way.
 Their itinerary lies through the picturesque landscapes captured by Northern Renaissance painters, and there is no way they can avoid bumping into the macabre subject matter often found on those canvases.
 As the faint view of Prüm appears in the distance, they come across the victims of the most popular types of execution at the time: breaking on the wheel, hanging, impalement.
 The condemned loom grotesquely across the clear skies as a thrice-emphasised memento mori message.
 The view of the wheel, perched on a high pole, on which the victim is helplessly lying exposed to clouds of ravens prompts the father to go on a lurid and long-winded tangent about the peculiarities of this type of punishment.
 When the father and son finally get inside the Panorama Museum (after getting past the doorkeeper who tries to overwhelm them with the technical details of its construction lifted verbatim from civil engineering manuals) the enormous painting engulfs them.
 Nobody assumes the identity of Thomas Müntzer, the 16th-century German preacher who headed the peasant uprising of 1525 and who was captured and executed by the feudal authorities after the disastrous outcome of the Battle of Frankenhausen, which proved to be more of a massacre than a battle.
-The father (who is also Schattenfroh, we shouldn’t forget) becomes Landgrave Philip I, one of the victors in the battle and later on transforms into Philip II, the King of Spain.
+The father (who is also Schattenfroh, we shouldn’t forget) becomes Landgrave Philip I, one of the victors in the battle.

 The true destination of the seemingly innocent hike from Düren to Prüm turns out to be the notorious place of Müntzer’s incarceration and torture – the sinister Heldrungen Castle belonging to Ernest II, Count of Mansfeld-Vorderort.
 On the way to the castle, the convoy with the captured Nobody makes a halt in a place which seems to be the singularity of esoteric symbolism of the whole book.
 It is a rocky area traversed by a fissure which serves as the orchestra pit for a choir of shofar sounders.
 Nearby there are the ruins of a building amid which commoners are dancing, a group of nobles feasting at a table, a fire-breathing winged dragon perched on a wall and a print shop.
 Philip I and George, Duke of Saxony, (his ally in the suppression of the peasants’ revolt) get inside the shop after a sophisticated ceremony involving circular walking and the blasting of the ancient ceremonial horns.
 Inside, a great mystery takes place: the book Schattenfroh gets printed before our eyes.
 Since this time white ink is used, the whole process is called “unprinting” (futuristically referring to the recent technology of removing the print from paper and thus allowing its re-use), and the narrator himself is integrated into the process as a mechanical part of the printing press.
 One of the genuine surprises of this printing extravaganza is the appearance of a complete page from a Spanish edition of Don Quijote, which is faithfully reproduced in the book.
 This is not just Michael Lentz’s evocation of the first great European novel, which also happens to be the first great metafiction.
 The odd page inevitably makes us think of Jorge Luis Borges’ Pierre Menard, and it is owing to the paradoxical insight of Borges that Lentz manages to solve a difficult aesthetic issue that springs up when Nobody is finally delivered to a dungeon in the Tower of Heldrungen and awaits his fate in the company of his double, an identical twin engineered by the omnipresent Mateo, and Mateo himself who acts as the jailer.
 The themes of torture and execution are supposed to reach a crescendo here, and hence the problem: how to give the most shocking description of impalement after Ivo Andrić’s The Bridge on the Drina?
 Lentz’s response to that is simple and ingenious at the same time.
 The only working solution is, following Pierre Menard’s suit, to give exactly the same account.
 The double reads out loud the shocking passage to Nobody and Mateo.
 At first, the narrator has no clue what is going to happen to the man condemned to impalement.
 Mateo postpones the horrific scene by interrupting the narrative to ask the protagonist leading questions about the possible outcome of the minutely described preparations.
 The context in which Ivo Andrić’s text resurfaces in Schattenfroh makes it even more disturbing than in its original form as Nobody realises that he might well be having a detailed insight into what is going to happen to him shortly.
 Luckily for him, if we can say this, while history can be revisited, it cannot be changed.
 We all know that Müntzer was beheaded near the town of Mühlhausen and that his head was displayed on a stake.
 That is the only way how this journey may end, either for Nobody or for his double.